PedromDimas/IPM/index.md

 ## IPMing :D

-Hello and Welcome to our IPM project, we IPMing
+Hello and Welcome to our IPM project, we IPMing!